NYC Violent Crime Lawyer

 Kidnapping And Unlawful Imprisonment

-To “restrain” a person means to unlawfully restrict a person’s movements without his or her consent and move that person from place to another or confine that person to a certain space.
+To restrain a person means to unlawfully restrict a person’s movements without his or her consent and move that person from one place to another or confine that person to a certain space.
 A person who restrains another person under this definition is guilty of unlawful imprisonment, which may be a class A misdemeanor or a class E felony.

-To “abduct” a person means to hold a person in a place where he or she is unlikely to be found, or to use or threaten to use deadly force to restrain a person.
-Kidnapping charges involve abducting a person, and can range from a class B felony to a class A-I felony.
+To abduct a person means to hold a person in a place where he or she is unlikely to be found, or to use or threaten to use deadly force to restrain a person.
+Kidnapping charges involve abducting a person and can range from a class B felony to a class A-I felony.

 Coercion is, similarly, a criminal charge involving restraining another’s liberties under Article 135 of New York Penal Law.
-Coercion means to force a person to do something or prevent them from doing something by placing that person in fear of physical injury, property damage or other methods outlined in the law.
+Coercion means to force a person to do something or prevent them from doing something by placing that person in fear of physical injury, property damage, or other methods outlined in the law.

 Homicide